'Luiz is preparing to renew his Arsenal contract' - Benfica can't afford to re-sign Brazilian, says Vieira | Goal.com

 The 33-year-old has been a fixture in the Gunners' starting line-up in 2019-20, with his experience a key asset for head coach Mikel Arteta.

-Goal has reported that the Gunners have not yet opened negotiations with Luiz over fresh terms, despite the fact he is set to become a free agent at the end of June.
+Goal has reported that Arsenal have not yet opened negotiations with Luiz over fresh terms, despite the fact he is set to become a free agent at the end of June.

 Luiz has openly admitted to holding talks with Benfica over a possible return to the club, but his agent Kia Joorabchian has insisted that the centre-back remains "happy" at Emirates Stadium and that he is likely to stay in north London for another season.